Knights of the Golden Circle: Early history

-White Sulphur Springs, Virginia in August 1859, and the group began to grow quickly afterwards, so that by 1860 it had spread throughout the South.
-Other meeting were held in Raleigh, North Carolina in May 1860, at which time rumors that Bickley was a fraud and an imposter were put to rest.
+The KGC remained fairly obscure until 1858, when it began to be heavily promoted.
+An organizational meeting was held in White Sulphur Springs, Virginia in August 1859, and the group began to grow quickly afterwards, so that by October 1860 it had spread throughout the South and claimed a membership of 65,000, including some members of President James Buchanan's cabinet and all except three of the slave state governors.

+Other meetings were held in Raleigh, North Carolina in May 1860, at which time rumors that Bickley was a fraud and an imposter were put to rest.
 Another meeting in Atlanta, Georgia, also in 1860, generated much enthusiasm for the KGC.
 Bickley, styling himself "President General of the American Legion, K.G.C.", continued to tour the South making speeches, holding meetings, and proselytizing for the group.

 Since it was a secret society, its actual numbers cannot be known with any accuracy.
 In November 1860, Bickley claimed 115,000 members for the group, but historians believe this number is exaggerated.
 Bickley also claimed that it contained most of the important men and leading citizens of the South, and some former members support this claim, with John C. Breckenridge, Robert Toombs, and John B. Floyd being touted as members.
 At least one historian, Ollinger Crenshaw, has debunked the claim that the membership was prominent, and another former member described the membership as "broken down hacks, gamblers, and drunkards."
 William L. Yancey, however, is known to have joined around the time of the 1860 Democratic National Convention in Charleston, South Carolina.